Vincross/mind-documentation/Introduction/robot.md

 While this is a very simple example, you can see the basic functions and skeleton needed to build a Skill on the Robot side.
 You'll learn more about building a skill in our [Your First Skill](/Development/yourfirstskill.md) tutorial.

+You can find more information for the Robot SDK functions in our [Developer Reference](/APIReference/robotpart.md) \(drivers, sending data, storage, and more\).